-This article was originally published in 2015 but has been updated to include more and newer models.
+This article on orange knives was originally published in 2015 but has been updated to include newer models.

 If you look at all the colors that knives and their handles come in, you’ll notice a trend.
 Yup, they’re pretty much all black.
 Black is a popular color for knives because of its lowkey appearance and versatility.